|Prerequisites||You've signed up for Singular and have access to the Singular app.|

-User-level data is useful for a number of reasons, such as cross-checking the data in aggregated reports in case there is a discrepancy or sharing fraud-related data with your partner networks.
+User-level data is useful for many reasons, such as cross-checking the data in aggregated reports in case there is a discrepancy or sharing fraud-related data with your partner networks.

-You can export user-level logs for up to 90 days back from the current date.
+You can export user-level logs up to the beginning of last month .
 We recommend keeping the date range as narrow as possible to avoid exceeding the record limit per download.

 - Go to Attribution > Export Logs.